Cooking or catering?

 You become more valuable.
 Designers who understand infrastructure are rare and incredibly valuable to any team.

 You build better products.
-When you understand both user need and technical constraints, you find creative solutions that satisfy both.
+When you understand both user needs and technical constraints, you find creative solutions that satisfy both.

 The Future’s So Bright, I Gotta Wear Shades